MR

 • Banking information (to set up a direct deposit)

-That said, the following are the two methods of applying for the Old Age Security in Canada.
+Here are the two methods of applying for Old Age Security in Canada.

 1. Apply Online